pavkam/sharpie/README.md

 **Sharpie** is a terminal manipulation library based on Curses and targeting .NET 6 (dotnet core).

 # Reasons
 There are a few libraries out there that already offer bindings to *NCurses*.
-One of the more used one is [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui).
-But uthers such as [dotnet-curses](https://github.com/MV10/dotnet-curses) also exist.
+One of the more popular one is [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui); and others such as [dotnet-curses](https://github.com/MV10/dotnet-curses) also exist.

 So why another one?
 The are many reasons, but the most important ones are:
 1. There is no .NET, object-oriented version of pure Curses,